antleaf/doapr/webroot/content/services/github.md

 ---
-date: 2022-04-05
+date: 2022-06-02
 draft: false
 title: GitHub
 service_id: github
-description: A subsidiary of Microsoft which provides hosting for software development and version control using Git.
+description: 'A subsidiary of Microsoft which provides hosting for software development and version control using Git.
 It offers the distributed version control and source code management (SCM) functionality of Git, plus its own features.
-It provides access control and several collaboration features such as bug tracking, feature requests, task management, continuous integration and wikis for every project.
+It provides access control and several collaboration features such as bug tracking, feature requests, task management, continuous integration and wikis for every project. '
 service_url: https://github.com
-categories:
+cost: free_with_premium_features
+functions:
-- data_and_code_sharing
+- data-and-code-sharing
+repo_count: 0
 ---